 Compensation Committee.
-Our compensation committee will consist of Haoxiang Hou, Jenny Hongwei Lee and Conor Chia-hung Yang.
-Haoxiang Hou will be the chairman of our compensation committee.
+Our compensation committee consists of Haoxiang Hou, Jenny Hongwei Lee and Conor Chia-hung Yang.
+Haoxiang Hou is the chairman of our compensation committee.
 We have determined that each of Haoxiang Hou and Conor Chia-hung Yang satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Stock Market.
-The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
-The compensation committee will be responsible for, among other things:
+The compensation committee is responsible for, among other things: